-Chatbots are one of the biggest ecommerce trends of 2018.
+Chatbots will continue to be one of the biggest ecommerce trends going into 2019.
 The global chatbot market has attained a massive 24.3% Compound Annual Growth Rate.
 45% of end users consider chatbots their primary choice for customer service inquiries.

 Take a look at a quick chat that I had with KIK bot, which serves as Sephora’s shopping assistant:

 AI, in a nutshell, entails making a technology understand repetitive human habits.
 We can’t underline how much worth the ecommerce market can gain from understanding customer needs and serving them.

 Early AI adopters that combine strong digital capability with proactive strategies have higher profit margins and expect the performance gap with other firms to widen in the next three years.